 Trial courts have discretion in determining reasonable compensation, but their determinations are subject to review for abuse of discretion.

 Local custom is a factor to be considered in determining compensation.
-Other relevant factors are: the trustee's skill, experience and facilities, and the time devoted to trust duties: the amount and character of the trust property; the degree of difficulty, responsibility, and risk assumed in administering the trust, including in making discretionary distributions; the nature and costs of services rendered by others; and the quality of the trustee's performance.
+Other relevant factors are: the trustee's skill, experience and facilities, and the time devoted to trust the amount duties: and character of the trust property; the degree of difficulty, responsibility, and risk assumed in administering the trust, including in making discretionary distributions: the nature and costs of services rendered by others; and the quality of the trustee's performance.

-The amount of compensation received by a trustee is relevant in determining whether certain costs of others' services are reimbursable under Subsection (2).
-This is particularly so of costs of hiring advisors, agents, and others to render services expected or normally to be performed by the trustee.
-Converselv. even proper expenses of this type may affect what is reasonable compensation for the trustee...
-Absent a statute so requiring, the trustee's compensation need not be approved by a court, but trustee who has taken а excessive compensation may be ordered to refund it.
-To make the possibility of judicial review meaningful, beneficiaries should be informed of compensation being taken by the trustee.
+The amount of compensation received by a trustee is determining relevant in whether certain costs others' services are reimbursable under This Subsection (2). is particularly so of costs of hiring advisors, agents, and others to render services expected or normally to be performed by the trustee.
+Conversely, even proper expenses of this type may affect what is reasonable compensation for the trustee...
+Absent a statute so requiring, the trustee's compensation need not be approved by a court, but a who trustee has excessive compensation may be ordered to refund it.
+To make the possibility judicial review meaningful, beneficiaries should informed of compensation being taken by the trustee.